Cardiac Glycoside Plant Poisoning Treatment & Management

 • To aid in treatment of suspected cardiac glycoside poisoning without a confirmatory level

 Atropine and cardiac pacing may be tried.
 If atropine is not rapidly successful, consider administration of Fab fragments.
-Patients requiring transcutaneous cardiac pacing should receive Fab fragments prior to it.
-Transvenous pacing and use of isoproterenol have resulted in degeneration of cardiac rhythms and both of these should be avoided.
+Patients requiring transcutaneous cardiac pacing should receive Fab fragments prior to its initiation.
+Transvenous pacing and use of isoproterenol have resulted in degeneration of cardiac rhythms, so both of these should be avoided.
 Do not delay administration of Fab fragments because of pacemaker placement.
 Do not use overdrive pacing for the control of ventricular dysrhythmias.

 Phenytoin and lidocaine may be used as antidysrhythmics if Fab fragments are not immediately available.
 However, it should be remembered that Fab fragments are the definitive antidote to cardiac glycoside poisoning.

-Phenytoin and lidocaine (which decrease automaticity without slowing AV nodal conduction and increase fibrillation threshold) may be used to treat ventricular dysrhythmias.
+Phenytoin and lidocaine (which decrease automaticity without slowing atriovenous [AV] nodal conduction and increase fibrillation threshold) may be used to treat ventricular dysrhythmias.

 Magnesium has been reported to reverse digoxin-induced dysrhythmias and may be useful as long as anuric renal failure is not present.